 This product is sold at a discounted price of approximately $11 per bottle, in which its retail price is usually around $18, for a single-pack of 60 chewable tablets.

-Lactaid is the #1 pharmacist recommended brand of lactose intolerance products, according to Pharmacy Times as per June 2020.
+Lactaid is the #1 pharmacist recommended brand of lactose intolerance products, according to Pharmacy Times.
 The packaging comes in a single-dose portable packs.
 Each chewable tablet comes in a Vanilla Twist flavor and contains natural lactase enzyme which helps prevent bloating, nausea, diarrhea and gas as a result of consuming foods and beverages containing lactose.

 How these tablets work is that they break down milk sugar, or lactose, into two simple sugars– glucose and galactose, to help reduce discomfort from dairy sensitivity and make it easier for the body to absorb, thanks to being formulated with 9000 FCC lactase units of lactase enzymes per serving size.
 The formula is also fast acting, which means that they start working from the first bite or sip of dairy.